Skip to content

 • Cancer.

-One of the key foundational components of sleep is maintaining a natural rhythm of exposure to sunlight during the day and darkness at night.
+Another foundational component is maintaining a natural rhythm of exposure to sunlight during the day and darkness at night.
 Exposure to bright daylight serves as the major synchronizer of your master clock, which in turn synchronizes all the other biological clocks throughout your body.
 If your master clock is “off,” it will tend to ripple throughout your system.

 One reason why so many people get so little sleep, and/or such poor sleep, can be traced back to a master clock disruption caused by spending their days indoors, shielded from bright daylight, and then spending their evenings in too-bright artificial light.
 To help your circadian system reset itself, make sure to get at least 10 to 15 minutes of morning sunlight.
 This will send a strong message to your internal clock that day has arrived, then aim for 30 to 60 minutes of outdoor light exposure in the middle of the day, in order to “anchor” your master clock rhythm.